 Release of new Structured Learning Activity (SLA) modules

-The release will follow a staggered implementation schedule.
-We are planning for the first two sections of the learning module will be available from 24 October 2025, with the remaining two sections released on 28 November 2025.
+New Structured Learning Activity (SLA), focusing on the important aspect of critical thinking in psychiatry, will be released on Learnit over the coming months.
+The release will follow a staggered implementation with the first two sections available from 24 October 2025, and the remaining two sections released on 28 November 2025.
+The initial module release will be used for further feedback and evaluation.

-About the Structured Learning Activities
+About the Structures Learning Activities

 The SLA learning modules are designed to strengthen critical thinking skills in psychiatric practice.
 They progress from foundational concepts to advanced applications, with a focus on:

-• Understanding what critical thinking is and its importance in Psychiatry
+• Understanding what critical thinking is and its importance in psychiatry

-• Common Sources of Error and Bias in Clinical Reasoning
+• Common sources of error and bias in clinical reasoning

-• Applying Critical Thinking Skills in Ethics and the Law
+• Applying critical thinking skills in ethics and the law

 Each module includes interactive content and reflective exercises to support the application of learning in clinical contexts.